FredHutch/GDSCNsoilsites/www/about.md

 # About the Project

 One critical aspect of an undergraduate STEM education is hands-on research.
-Undergraduate research experiences enhance what students learn in the classroom as well as increase a student's interest in pursuing STEM careers ^[Russell et al. 2007: https://doi.org/10.1126/science.1140384].
-It can also lead to improved scientific reasoning and increased academic performance overall ^[2].
+Undergraduate research experiences enhance what students learn in the classroom as well as increase a student's interest in pursuing STEM careers ^1.
+It can also lead to improved scientific reasoning and increased academic performance overall ^2.
 However, many students at underresourced institutions like community colleges, Historically Black Colleges and Universities (HBCUs), tribal colleges and universities, and Hispanic-serving institutions have limited access to research opportunities compared to their cohorts at larger four-year colleges and R1 institutions.
 These students are also more likely to belong to groups that are already under-represented in STEM disciplines, particularly genomics and data science [^3] [^4].

 This project aims to be at the intersection of genomics, data science, cloud computing, and education.